OracularIS/smartai/docs/getting-started.md

 - Edit or delete tags
 - Activate or deactivate them

-**Creating new tags can change behavior.** New or inconsistent tags can make tool selection worse (duplicates, near-synonyms) and can affect governance workflows in some orgs.
-Prefer existing tags when possible.
+Every function, domain, and collection supports this tagging framework, making it straightforward to manage and discover objects across your entire catalog as it grows.

-Watch the video:
+> _See below how to create tag categories and assign them to functions to improve tool discovery and AI routing accuracy._

 <video controls width="800">
   <source src=".attachments/tags.mp4" type="video/mp4">
 </video>

-### Input & Output Collections
+### 3. Input & Output Collections

-Collections let you define reusable input and output schemas once and share them across all your functions.
-This eliminates duplicate definitions, ensures consistency, and means you only need to update fields in one place when requirements change.
+Collections let you define reusable input and output schemas once and share them across functions, improving consistency and eliminating duplication.
+Updates happen in one place, making changes easier to manage.

-Watch the video:
+> _Learn how to define a reusable input or output schema once and reference it across multiple functions._

 <video controls width="800">
   <source src=".attachments/input_output.mp4" type="video/mp4">